AdobeDocs/developers-animatesdk-docs/Document_object/docume62.md

 #### Example

 ```
-The following example exports the selected item on frame 1 to the library and assigns the new bitmap the name “myTestBitmap”:
+The following example exports the selected item on frame 1 to the library and assigns the new bitmap the name "myTestBitmap":
 fl.getDocumentDOM().exportInstanceToLibrary(1, "myTestBitmap");

 ```